If you wake up in the middle of the night with a highly itchy and intense urge to scratch your feet, know you're not alone.

-One such condition is intrahepatic cholestasis, a disorder that impairs bile secretion from liver cells.
+One such condition is intrahepatic cholestasis, which impairs liver cells' bile secretion.
 In this type of disease, bile gets trapped in the liver.
-The ailment causes severe itchiness, yet there are no signs of a rash.
+The ailment causes severe itchiness, yet no rash signs exist.
 The itchiness usually affects the hands and feet, though it can also manifest in other areas of the body.

 Pregnant women are particularly susceptible to this condition.

-Not everyone with liver disease experiences itching at night, but it can significantly affect an individual's quality of life.
+Not everyone with liver disease experiences itching at night.
+For those that do, it can significantly affect their quality of life.

-There are various symptoms associated with liver diseases, such as jaundice, dark urine, pale stool, easy bleeding, ascites, chills, pain in the biliary tract or gallbladder, and an enlarged gallbladder.
+There are various symptoms associated with liver diseases.
+These include jaundice, dark urine and pale stool.
+Additional syptoms include, easy bleeding, ascites, and chills.
+Finally those with pain in the biliary tract or gallbladder, or an enlarged gallbladder could have liver disease.

-If an individual has been diagnosed with a liver condition, they should consult their doctor to explore possible treatment options to alleviate unpleasant symptoms.
-Your doctor must do a test to check your liver enzymes to determine if you have one of these conditions so you can get relief and clear what causes the itch.
+Those diagnosed with a liver condition should consult their doctor.
+Together they can explore possible treatment options to alleviate unpleasant symptoms.
+Your doctor must test your liver enzymes to determine if you have one of these conditions so you can get relief and clear what causes the itch.

 It's important to remember that the liver is a resilient organ, and outcomes from liver diseases can vary.
 With proper care and management, an individual can still lead a fulfilling life despite having issues with the liver.